josephsamela/lakecam/docs/index.md

 ### Livestream

-Sun, thunder and epic sunsets!
+Sun, lightning and epic sunsets!
 No matter the time of year Lake Quaboag showcases the natural beauty of central Massachusetts.
 Share this experience with others - with a live view of the lake!
 This livestream looks from the eastern shore with a view of the central lake and sunset.
 Enjoy the peaceful ambiance, look for wildlife and enjoy the timeless landscape!

 <iframe width="100%" height="400px" src="https://www.youtube.com/embed/6A8neyOOBZg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>